Wednesday, August 6, 2025

 This is one of my favourite drawings that I've ever done.
 I think he's beautiful.

-Once upon a time it was no big deal to be openly naked, now it will get you thrown in jail and end your career... unless you're an actor!
+Once upon a time it was no big deal to be openly naked, now it will get you thrown in jail and end your career... unless you're an actor or a statue!
 It's all quite silly!

 Discus Man: In order to honour the Gods, Athletes used to compete